andreashandel/flowdiagramr/auxiliary/Thoughts and ToDo.md

 Next is I think the following:

 * For write_diagram, I figured it's best if you first revisit the write_diagram function, make updates based on what we have now, update documentation/help file.
 Then I update that vignette.
 My current thought is that write_diagram takes diagram_list as required input, and directory/filename/always_overwrite as optional.
 Nothing else, we'll remove model_list/model_settings/diagram_settings from input.
 The code that's then generated is the ggplot part, based on diagram_list.
 I think carrying through the other stuff is just too complex and at this point I don't see a real need.
 Basically, if a user decides to go the write_diagram() route, they are taking a one-way out of the package towards manual adjustment.
 That's ok.
 To be reproducible, all write_diagram needs to include is the diagram_list data frame as input data, and the ggplot commands that create the diagram.
 Am I seeing this right or forgetting something?
-Happy to discuss this part more.
+Happy to discuss this part more. **Correct and DONE.**

-* For the convert_from_modelbuilder, I think it only requires a few updates to work with the new setup.
+* For the convert_from_modelbuilder, I think it only requires a few updates to work with the new setup.  **DONE.**